wjdenny/wjdenny.github.io/content/@2022frederiksen_great.md

 ---
 tags:
-  - source
+  - "source"
-alias:
+alias: "Great leadership is a network, not a hierarchy"
-  - "Great leadership is a network, not a hierarchy"
+draft: false
 ---
 # Great leadership is a network, not a hierarchy